your-trickster/your-trickster.github.io/wiki/functions.md

 - Je — articulation.
 Objective values, proactive rigidity;

 - Pe — exploration.
+Proactive fluidity.
 Tuned to what’s going on in the outer world, seeks information outside.
 Establishes relations between objects (which for, example, may manifest as concrete analogies for Se and metaphors for Ne);

 - Pi — channel.
+Reactive fluidity.
 Tuned to what’s going on in the inner world, seeks information within.